-5.3.2 Important features
+5.3.2 Important Features

 To prune inconsequential features and improve prediction performance, we performed iterative feature elimination (Guyon and Elisseeff, 2003) as follows.
 Initially, classification is performed using the complete N features.
 In the next N-1 iterations, each of the input features is disabled once.
 Then the algorithm discards the feature that influences the prediction result the least (in this case giving the smallest degradation in average precision).
 The subsequent n-2 iterations follow where each of the remaining features is ruled out once.
 The total number of iterations is therefore N(N+1)/2-1.
 Finally, we had all computed levels of the feature elimination together with the average precision.
 We specified an error threshold and select the level with fewest features that has a prediction error below the threshold.
-Table 20 lists the final set of features after the elimination.
+Table 20 lists the final set of features after the elimination, which represent the important variables potentially correlated with fraudulent cases.